shasvath-kapadia/shasvath-kapadia.github.io/_pages/research.md

 If that is not amazing enough, GR further predicts that spacetime can also "ripple".
 When massive objects accelerate, they produce these ripples in spacetime that we call gravitational-waves (GWs).
 They are, however, extremely weak, and therefore notoriously difficult to detect.
 For example, binary black holes orbiting their mutual centre of mass produce GWs.

 {% include video id="I_88S8DWbcU" provider="youtube" %}
+<figcaption>Simulation of a binary black hole coalescence event.
+Orbiting black holes have a time varying mass quadrupole moment.
+They therefore emit GWs, which carries away the orbital energy and angular momentum of the binary.
+As a result, the binary inspirals, and eventually merges.
+Gravitational lensing effects have also been incorporated here, causing the stars in the background to appear magnified -- as if seen through a magnifying glass. </figcaption>

 These GWs travel billions of light years (the exact distance depends on the location of the source) before they reach the Earth.
 Their effect on a kilometer long object is to stretch and squeeze it by an amount that's smaller than the radius of the nucleus of an atom!